ysmood/nofs/readme.md

     	}
     }
     ```
-    The key is the entity path, the value is the `fs.Stats` object.
+    The key is the entity path, the value is the `nofs.Stats` object.

   - **<u>return</u>**:  { _Promise_ }